lorin/booknotes/Deep-Work.md

 feedback on the impact of various behaviors to the bottom line, we will tend toward behaviors that are easiest in the moment.

-The first step of this strategy is to identify the main high-level goals in both your professional and your personal life.

 ## Table of contents